GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex14_gene_annotation_part2.md

 ```

-In default annotation mode, `DRAM` takes as only input the directory containing all the bins we would like to annotate in *fastA* format (either .fa or .fna).
+In default annotation mode, `DRAM` only requires as input the directory containing all the bins we would like to annotate in *fastA* format (either .fa or .fna).
 There are few parameters that can be modified if not using the default mode.
-Once the annotation step is done, the mode `distill` is used to summarise the obtained results.
+Once the annotation step is complete, the mode `distill` is used to summarise the obtained results.

 *NOTE: due to the increased memory requirements, UniRef90 database is not default and the flag `–use_uniref` should be specified in order to search amino acid sequences against UniRef90.
-In this exercise, due to memory and time constraints, we won't be using UniRef90 database.*
+In this exercise, due to memory and time constraints, we won't be using the UniRef90 database.*

+`DRAM` is not currently available as a NeSI module.
+Here, we will be running `DRAM` from within a `conda environment`.
+This is activated by entering the commands below before running the `DRAM.py` command.

 ```bash